zimmski/tavor/doc/complete-example.md

 ## <a name="executor"></a>Implementing an executor

 The executor connects the key-driven test files with the implementation under test.
 It reads, parses and validates one key-driven file, executes sequentially each key with its arguments by invoking actions of the implementation and validates these actions.
 A test passes if each key executes without any problem.
 We will first define the groundwork of the executor since it is not yet defined how the implementation can be contacted.
+The executor will be written in Go, since all Tavor examples are written in Go.
+However, the generated key-driven test files are independent of the programming language which means that the executor could be implemented in any language too.

 ```go
 import (